Parliamentary.ai

 Overview

-The Marine Navigation Aids Bill establishes two new bodies: the Marine Navigation Aids Commission (the Commission) to operate and maintain navigation aids, and the Office of Marine Navigation Aids Regulation (the Office) to regulate the Commission.
-The bill also amends the Merchant Shipping Act 1995 to transfer responsibilities for marine navigation aids from existing authorities to the new bodies.
+The Marine Navigation Aids Bill establishes two new bodies: the Marine Navigation Aids Commission (the Commission) and the Office of Marine Navigation Aids Regulation (the Office).
+The Commission will operate and maintain navigation aids, while the Office will regulate the Commission's work and administer the General Lighthouse Fund.

 Description